BryceKeeler720/PhoneBricking/README.md

 ### Why Declutter?

-### Assumptions

 ### Methods for Decluttering
-- I will do my best here to rank these in order of efficacy for me however, I believe that doing all will be what's best for the average person

-#### Grayscale
+#### Screen

+Grayscale:
-To turn your phone grayscale:
+- To turn your phone grayscale:
   - Settings -> Accessibility -> Display & Text Size -> Color Filters -> Color Filters On -> Grayscale

 Grayscale works so well because you will not get dopamine from your phone.
 [Holte et al., 2020,2021](https://www.tandfonline.com/doi/full/10.1080/03623319.2020.1737461) found when college students used grayscale, screen time dropped by ~40 minutes a day.
 They found "Bright colors are gratifying to smartphone users, resulting in more time being spent on smartphones."

+If on a higher end iPhone or Android:
+- Change from 120hz to 60hz
+- Turn off Always-on Display

+Kill Animations:
+- Turns off the smooth animations that make it satisfying to use your phone
+- Settings -> Accessibility -> Motion -> Reduce Motion = On

+'Flatter' Text:
+- Makes the phone keyboard and other parts of the phone look worse
+- Settings -> Accessibility -> Display & Text Size -> Reduce Transparency

+All of these methods work to make using your phone less satisfying to keep you off of it more.

 #### Reduce Notifications

 #### Keep Your Phone Away While Sleeping